dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  Varies

    TC_STAT_COLUMN_THRESH_VAL
-     Specify the values used for thresholding the columns specified in the TC_STAT_COLUMN_THRESH_NAME option for use with the MET tc_stat tool.
+     Specify the values used for thresholding the columns specified in the :term:`TC_STAT_COLUMN_THRESH_NAME` option for use with the MET tc_stat tool.

      | *Used by:*  TcStat
      | *Family:*  [config]